ChiranLK/Online-Ayurvedic-Product-Distribution-System/MONGODB_SETUP.md

 # MongoDB Atlas Connection Guide

-This guide explains how to connect to our MongoDB Atlas database for the Ayurvedic Product Distribution System.
+This guide explains how to connect to our MongoDB Atlas database for Ayura (formerly Ayurvedic Product Distribution System).

 ## For Team Members